-Much has changed in immigration policing since Tracey and Raymont made their acclaimed documentary on Canada’s illegal immigrant population, Invisible Nation, which aired in 1997 on TVO.
+Much has changed in immigration policing since Lindalee Tracey and Peter Raymont made their acclaimed 1997 documentary about Canada’s illegal immigrant population, Invisible Nation.
 Enforcement policy is now emphatically anti-criminal, while intelligence gathering has become more centralized.
-Priorities have become the capture and deportation of criminals; anti-terrorism, and staunching the endless leaking of illegals from, and to, the United States.
+Priorities have become the capture and deportation of criminals, anti-terrorism and staunching the endless flow of illegals between Canada and the United States.

-The Undefended Border burrows deep into the criminal underground and into the newly formed enforcement units trying to control it: the Immigration Task Force, the War Crimes Unit, the ‘Failed Refugee’ Program and the Combined Forces Special Enforcement Unit.
-While enforcement officers raid factories and homes searching for benign illegals and failed refugees, there is new urgency to defend against Canada’s reputation as a ‘soft’ country.
-Post 9/11, America has been loudly critical of Canada’s supposedly lax immigration policing, our ‘leaky’ border.
-Officers work with increased political pressure to toughen the border and clear out threats to national security.
+The Undefended Border burrows deep into the criminal underground and into the newly formed enforcement units trying to control it: the Immigration Task Force, the War Crimes Unit, the “Failed Refugee” Program and the Combined Forces Special Enforcement Unit.
+While enforcement officers raid factories and homes searching for benign illegals and failed refugees, there is a new political urgency to defend against Canada’s reputation as a “soft” country.